SDG 7 Affordable and Clean Energy

 Sustainable Smart Energy

-Our Ahuroa - Centre for Smart Energy Systems, which will work with industry in supporting a transition to more sustainable energy.
+Our Ahuroa - Centre for Smart Energy Systems, works with industry in supporting a transition to more sustainable energy.

 Electric Vehicle Education